Join Lemons-Aid Learning

 Required:

-- Teaching certificate or willingness to obtain one
+• Teaching certificate (active or lapsed) or willingness to obtain one

-- Ability to naturally integrate biblical worldview—helping students see God’s sovereignty in historical events
+• Ability to naturally integrate a biblical worldview—gospel-oriented and helping students see God’s sovereignty in historical events

-- Energy and flexibility to plan and lead educational trips (D.C., Europe, Israel)
+• Energy and flexibility to lead educational trips (D.C., Europe, Israel)

 Preferred: